emanuellucascomp/stock-market-front/README.md

-# inventory-control
+# stock-market-front
-Inventory control, made with Vue and Vuetify
+Stock market app, made with Vue and Vuetify